tthecoder15/T3A1-Workbook/README.md

 // Throws:
 // Uncaught TypeError: Do not know how to serialize a BigInt BigInt.prototype.toJSON = function () { return this.toString() }
-// Specifies how to handle BigInt objects when they are parsed by JSON.stringify()
+// Defines a process for BigInt objects to be converted to the string data type when a BigInt value is parsed by the JSON.stringify() method
-// This method converts it to a string JSON.stringify(bigObj)
+JSON.stringify(bigObj)
 // Returns:
 // '{"value":"111222333444"}'